dotxdaemon/dotxdaemon.github.io/README.md

 # Cinematography Image Uploader

-This repository contains a simple Flask application that lets you upload and store images.
+This repository contains a simple Flask application that lets you upload and view images.

 ## Setup